idia640/presentations/week04/PITCHME.md

 <img src="images/dog.png" align="center" height="70%" width="70%">

+---

+## Power of visual thinking

 1. The visual world is unknowable: we don't see the world like a camera.
 2. Cognition is distributed - top-down and bottom-up processes have an effect on perception.
 3. Graphics are designed to communicate.
-Consider the visual task and allow that to drive design.
+Consider the visual task in design.
-4. The power of visual thinking is pattern matching -- but patterns aren't limited to the visual - perceptions linked to actions are response patterns.
+4. The power of visual thinking is pattern matching -- but patterns aren't limited to the visual -- **perceptions are linked to actions are response patterns**.
 5. In pattern learning, V1 & V2 are universally the same, V4 is idiosyncratic based on experience.

 ---